s7a7ic/TinkerELEC/README.md

 * set volume to 100% with `wpctl set-volume @DEFAULT_AUDIO_SINK@ 100%`
 * set automatically on boot with [autostart.sh](https://github.com/s7a7ic/TinkerELEC-Project/blob/main/scripts/autostart.sh)

-**Bluetooth**
+**Bluetooth (internal)**
-* can currently only connect to one device, every secondary device gets a timeout on connect
+* can currently only connect to one device; every secondary device gets a timeout on connect
 * ~~kodi sometimes crashes when gamepad disconnects (maybe related to pipewire, but was [patched](https://github.com/xbmc/xbmc/pull/26454)?)~~
+* can be fixed with a Bluetooth USB-Dongle

 **Wireless LAN**
 * WPA3 isn't working / supported by the driver -> waiting for Kernel 6.17 wich should include changes of the RTL8723BS staging driver

 **Kodi**
-* playback after suspend won't continue, as the only way to disable it for now was to [patch](packages/mediacenter/kodi/patches/kodi-200.01-disable-resume-playerstate-after-suspend.patch) it in kodi
+* playback after suspend won't always continue, depending on the add-on or media last played
+* so it's disabled in TinkerELEC via this [patch](packages/mediacenter/kodi/patches/kodi-200.01-disable-resume-playerstate-after-suspend.patch)

 ## Resolved Problems